 It is crucial to understand potential sources of cash and outflows.
 In direct cash forecasting, cash is recognized when cash enters and leaves your bank accounts.
 This means that your cash inflow and outflow categories are going to be based on the methods your cash travels in and out of the bank:

-Sources of Cash Examples:
+Cash Inflow Examples:

 - Lockbox/Deposits: Deposits from checks or cash gained from sales